cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Another essential requirement from AKE protocols for use in OPAQUE is to provide forward secrecy (against active attackers).

-## Related Analysis
+## Related Protocols

-Jarecki et al. {{OPAQUE}} proved the security of OPAQUE in a strong aPAKE model that ensures security against pre-computation attacks and is formulated in the Universal Composability (UC) framework {{Canetti01}}
-under the random oracle model.
-This assumes security of the OPRF function and the underlying key exchange protocol.
-In turn, the security of the OPRF protocol from {{I-D.irtf-cfrg-voprf}} is proven in the random oracle model under the One-More Diffie-Hellman assumption {{JKKX16}}.

-Very few aPAKE protocols have been proven formally, and those proven were analyzed in a weak security model that allows for pre-computation attacks (e.g.,
-{{GMR06}}).
-This is not just a formal issue: these protocols are actually vulnerable to such attacks.
+Despite the existence of multiple designs for (PKI-free) aPAKE protocols, none of these protocols are secure against pre-computation attacks.
 This includes protocols that have recent analyses in the UC model such as AuCPace {{AuCPace}} and SPAKE2+ {{SPAKE2plus}}.
+In particular, none of these protocols can use the standard technique against pre-computation that combines secret random values ("salt") into the one-way password mappings.
+Either these protocols do not use a salt at all or, if they do, they transmit the salt from server to client in the clear, hence losing the secrecy of the salt and its defense against pre-computation.

-We note that as shown in {{OPAQUE}}, these protocols, and any aPAKE in the model from {{GMR06}}, can be converted into an aPAKE secure against pre-computation attacks at the expense of an additional OPRF execution.
+sWe note that as shown in {{OPAQUE}}, these protocols, and any aPAKE in the model from {{GMR06}}, can be converted into an aPAKE secure against pre-computation attacks at the expense of an additional OPRF execution.

-OPAQUE's design builds on a line of work initiated in the seminal paper of Ford and Kaliski {{FK00}} and is based on the HPAKE protocol of Xavier Boyen {{Boyen09}} and the (1,1)-PPSS protocol from Jarecki et al. {{JKKX16}}.
-None of these papers considered security against pre-computation attacks or presented a proof of aPAKE security (not even in a weak model).
+Beyond AuCPace and SPAKE2+, the most widely deployed PKI-free aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, lacks proof of security, and is less efficient than OPAQUE.
+Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over standard elliptic curves.
+OPAQUE is therefore a suitable replacement for applications that use SRP.

 ## Identities {#identities}